scala/scala3/pkgs/README.md

 > The `scala.nuspec` and `chocolateyInstall.ps1` files needs to be rewritten by changing the following placeholders:
 > - @LAUNCHER_VERSION@ : Placeholder for the current scala version to deploy
 > - @LAUNCHER_URL@     : Placeholder for the URL to the windows zip released on GitHub
+> - @LAUNCHER_SHA256@  : Placeholder for the SHA256 of the msi file released on GitHub

 ## Important information